sprynmr/sprynmr.github.io/_posts/2014-6-15-why-reactivecocoa.md

 layout: post
 title: Why Reactive(Cocoa)?
 ---
-Reason about our code
-Multiple entry points all over the file (hard to reason about)

 I had very little understanding of what the benefits might be when I began to learn ReactiveCocoa (RAC); but I love learning new hip things and RAC came with buzzwords!
-It turned out to be far more than a utility class, in fact facilitating a very different programming paradigm.
-What I hope to do here is provide some insight on what I've learned, and why you should at least investigate the Reactive style of programming.
-(There has been some fuss recently over the exact terms used to describe the "style" of programming found in ReactiveCocoa, but I still think Reactive is a pretty good term myself so I'm not going to shy away from it yet.)
+I soon discovered that RAC was far more than a utility class.
+Instead, it is a framework that facilitates a different programming paradigm.
+What I hope to do here is provide some insight on what I've learned, and why you should at least investigate the reactive style of programming.
+(There has been some fuss recently over the exact terms used to describe the "style" of programming found in ReactiveCocoa, but I still think "Reactive" is a pretty good term myself so I'm not going to shy away from it yet.)

 To start you should probably go read the article ["Inputs and Outputs"](http://blog.maybeapps.com/post/42894317939/input-and-output) by [Josh Aber](https://twitter.com/joshaber).
 It's an **extremely** well written article that I can only hope to supplement with a slightly different explanation.
 (I'll be rehashing a bit of what he's covered there.)